-Read the 12th Ever Los Angeles Old Time Social performer bios below, organized by day and headliners first:
+Read the 13th Ever Los Angeles Old Time Social performer bios, organized by day and headliners first:

 :: THURSDAY ::